drvinceknight/gt/docs/meetings/12-contemporary-research.rst

   the final utilty of the opponent is 1.6, so :math:`S_y-P=1.6-1=.6` and :math:`.6\times 5=3` whereas we see that the utility of the other player is indeed :math:`3 + 1`.
+- What occurs if two ZD strategies attempt to play each other?